Guide: Create a landing page, test it, go live

 - Both working (commercial/technical), regular income

-- Living currently for rent in a city apartment
+- Currently renting a city apartment

-- Yearn for peace and space
+- Longing for peace and space

 Typical pains: